EkaterinaSenilova-zz/7PNordicAS_Test_Selenium2/README.md

 5. Then if needed (it is not necessary) for Windows create run.bat file where add the path to the jar file: java -jar .\TestSuites.jar

+I have been executed TestNG.xml suite directly from Intellij Idea debug tools.